AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-45071-default-source-added-to-product-during-import.md

 1. Create a new source.
 1. Create a new stock using the new source.
-1. On the product edit page in [!UICONTROL Admin], assign only the custom stock, set some quantity, and set stock status to **[!UICONTROL In Stock]**.
+1. On the product edit page in Adobe Commerce Admin, assign only the custom stock, set some quantity, and set stock status to **[!UICONTROL In Stock]**.
 1. Import the product via **[!UICONTROL Admin]** > **[!UICONTROL System]** > **[!UICONTROL Data Transfer]** > **[!UICONTROL Import]**.

 <u>Expected results</u>: